DavidArayan/ezy-slice/README.md

 * Add ability to create cross sections for Concave object slices
 * Expand the api to provide greater flexibility and utility
 * Integrate with the Unity3D Editor

-* Add more examples and scenes
+#### Example Projects

+* Visit https://github.com/DavidArayan/EzySlice-Example-Scenes for example/debug scenes using the Slicer Framework
+* More Example Projects coming soon!